quietfanatic/liv/README.md

 Builds with GCC on Linux Mint (Ubuntu 22.04 base).
 Will probably build on Windows and Mac if you tweak it a bit.

-Requires the following packages (or equivalent)"
+Requires the following packages (or equivalent)

 - libsdl2-dev
 - libsail-dev